 git checkout https://github.com/qubole/calcite/ git remote add upstream https://github.com/apache/calcite git fetch upstream/master git merge upstream/master

-In projects that have substantial and intrusive changes in the private fork, merge is not a scalable option.
-For example let us consider a scenario where intrusive changes are made to the materialization views module in Apache Calcite to add a feature.
+In projects that have substantial and intrusive changes in the private fork, the merge is not a scalable option.
+For example, let us consider a scenario where intrusive changes are made to the materialization views module in Apache Calcite to add a feature.
 The feature consists of an initial commit and subsequent commits to fix bugs or additional features.
-These commits maybe of varying complexity.
+These commits may be of varying complexity.

 An incomplete list of challenges to keep a fork up to date with the canonical open source projects is:

 - Merge Conflicts: Merge conflicts occur when there are competing changes in the same lines of code or if a file has been removed.

 - Internal API changes: Projects are forked to make changes using internal APIs.
 There are no guarantees that internal APIs will be backward compatible.

 - Dependency changes: A project may decide to use a different dependency for functionality.
 For example, the project may move to a different logging library.

 - Dependency version changes: The open-source projects may change dependencies or their versions which may have a cascading effect on code in the fork.